Skip to main content

 The following restrictions apply to this feature:

-• Only administrator users can toggle a data source between Shared Authentication and Per-User Authentication, but users of all roles can log in to a per-user authentication connection with their own credentials.
+• Only Administrators can toggle a data source between Shared Authentication and Per-User Authentication, but users of all roles can log in to a per-user authentication connection with their own credentials.

 • Per-user authentication is not supported when using the OData API.
 To connect a data source to the OData API, you must use shared authentication.